Genius is made, not born

 Your goals may not be as lofty as chess Grandmaster or Hollywood movie star.
 Success at this level requires almost total dedication.
 But all accomplishments at any level require these same ingredients.
 Whatever your goal, set your sights, create your environment, and get to work.
 Great things await you.

 Author’s Bio: Andy Crestodina is the Strategic Director of Orbit Media, a web design company in Chicago.
-He’s also the author of Content Chemistry, An Illustrated Guide to Content Marketing You can find Andy on and Twitter.
+He’s also the author of Content Chemistry, An Illustrated Guide to Content Marketing You can find Andy on Google+ and Twitter.

 3 Ways to Recharge Your Business Creativity